Film: Iron Eagle

 - What cargo does he want handled safely?
 Bleach and window cleaner, on the justification that if you mix them together, you get poison gas.
 The poor convoy commander got the third degree from Chappie for this too.

-- Big Bad: General Kettle.
+- Big Bad Friend: Kettle.

 - Karma Houdini: Luther, the drug dealer Wheeler hangs out with, unless you consider him blowing up his own money as his punishment.
-Also Kettle, who is last seen entering a contaminated chamber as the police arrive at the climax, though his fate is left unknown.

 - Ragtag Bunch of Misfits: Did we mention that it's a flight school for juvenile delinquents?
 Chappie runs the school as a sort of reform program to keep the kids out of jail.